History of American newspapers: Partisan newspapers

-It was with the newspaper editors, however, on both sides that a climax of rancorous and venomous abuse was reached.
+It was, however, with the newspaper editors on both sides that a climax of rancorous and venomous abuse was reached.
 Of the Federalist editors, the most voluminous masters of scurrility were William Cobbett of Porcupine's Gazette and John Ward Fenno of the United States Gazette, at Philadelphia; Noah Webster of the American Minerva, at New York; and at Boston, Benjamin Russell of the Columbian Centinel, Thomas Paine of the Federal Orrery, and John Russell of the Boston Gazette.
 Chief of these was Cobbett, whose control of abusive epithet and invective may be judged from the following terms applied by him to his political foes, the Jacobins: "refuse of nations"; "yelper of the Democratic kennels"; "vile old wretch"; "tool of a baboon"; "frog-eating, man-eating, blood-drinking cannibals"; "I say, beware, ye under-strapping cut-throats who walk in rags and sleep amidst filth and vermin; for if once the halter gets round your flea-bitten necks, howling and confessing will come too late."
 He wrote of the "base and hellish calumnies" propagated by the Jacobins, and of "tearing the mask from the artful and ferocious villains who, owing to the infatuation of the poor, and the supineness of the rich, have made such fearful progress in the destruction of all that is amiable and good and sacred among men."
 Among the milder examples of his description of Jacobins was the following:

 "Where the voice of the people has the most weight in public affairs, there it is most easy to introduce novel and subversive doctrines.
 In such States too, there generally, not to say always, exists a party who, from the long habit of hating those who administer the Government, become the enemies of the Government itself, and are ready to sell their treacherous services to the first bidder.
 To these descriptions of men, the sect of the Jacobins have attached themselves in every country they have been suffered to enter.
-They are a sort of flies, that naturally settle on the excremental and corrupted parts of the body politic ...
+They are a sort of flies that naturally settle on the excremental and corrupted parts of the body politic...
 The persons who composed this opposition, and who thence took the name of Anti-Federalists, were not equal to the Federalists, either in point of riches or respectability.
-They were in general, men of bad moral characters embarrassed in their private affairs, or the tools of such as were.
+They were, in general, men of bad moral characters, embarrassed in their private affairs, or the tools of such as were.
 Men of this caste naturally feared the operation of a Government imbued with sufficient strength to make itself respected, and with sufficient wisdom to exclude the ignorant and wicked from a share in its administration."